WillCallTickets/Notes-And-Snippets/README.md

 # Notes & Snippets
-A place to hold code snippets and other web memorabilia
+A place to hold code snippets and other coding-related memorabilia